montlebalm/montlebalm.github.io/_posts/2014-8-2-swift-techniques-strings.md

 ### Split

-Split a string into an.
+Split a string into an array.

 ```swift
 func splitString(input: String) -> [String] {